f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 IP Address Assignment & Routing
 -------------------------------

 Each system controller requires its own unique IP address, and a floating IP address also needs to be configured.
 The floating IP address will follow the primary system controller.
-The IP addresses can be statically defined, or acquired via DHCP.
+The IP addresses can be statically defined or acquired via DHCP.
 In addition to the IP addresses, a default route and subnet mask/prefix length is defined.
 For the initial 1.1.x versions of F5OS-C only IPv4 IP addresses were supported on the out-of-band interfaces of the system controllers.
 IPv6 and dual stack IPv4/v6 support requires F5OS-C be running 1.2.x or later.
-Note the tenants themselves support IPv4/IPv6 management reagrdless of F5OS version.
+Note the tenants themselves support IPv4/IPv6 management regardless of F5OS version.

 .. image:: images/initial_setup_of_velos_system_controllers/image1.png
   :align: center